fin-cli/handbook/commands/user/application-password/delete.md

 ### EXAMPLES

     # Delete an existing application password
-    $ wp user application-password delete 123 6633824d-c1d7-4f79-9dd5-4586f734d69e
+    $ fin user application-password delete 123 6633824d-c1d7-4f79-9dd5-4586f734d69e
     Success: Deleted 1 of 1 application password.

     # Delete all of the user's application passwords
-    $ wp user application-password delete 123 --all
+    $ fin user application-password delete 123 --all
     Success: Deleted all application passwords.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|